Top 20 Questions to Ask During Your MBA Application Interview

 Columbia Business School

 Like Kellogg, the interviewer at CBS will only have seen your resume, not your application.
 It sends invitations sparingly so being asked to interview is a good sign but not a guarantee.
-Unlike most other programs, an interview is not required for acceptance.
+Unlike most other business schools, an interview is not required for acceptance.

-• Interviewer: Usually an alumnus, occasionally an admissions officer or current student
+• Interviewer: Usually an alumnus, occasionally an MBA admissions officer or current student

 • Format: In-person or virtual